 Active recall is when you actively stimulate your memory for a piece of information.

-That moment—when you try to remember the answer before checking it—is active recall.
-It's retrieval practice; it's when your brain goes into its vast scaffolded storehouse of information and looks for that one specific piece of data.
+In other words, it's retrieval practice: it's when your brain goes into its vast scaffolded storehouse of information and looks for that one specific fact or answer.

 Active recall vs. recognition